-Here are descriptions of the most common traffic signs and what they mean:
+Here are descriptions of common traffic signs and what they indicate:

 COLOR: Red, with white letters.

-MEANING: Come to a full stop, yield the right-of-way to vehicles and pedestrians in or approaching the intersection.
+MEANING: Come to a full stop, yield the right-of-way to vehicles and pedestrians in or heading toward the intersection.
 Go when it is safe.
 You must come to a stop before the stop line, if there is one.
-If not, you must stop before entering the crosswalk.
+If not, you must stop before you enter the crosswalk.
 (See "Stop and Crosswalk Lines" under the "Pavement Markings" section of this chapter.)
-If there is no stop line or crosswalk, you must stop before entering the intersection, at the point nearest the intersection that gives you a view of traffic on the intersecting roadway.
+If there is no stop line or crosswalk, you must stop before you enter the intersection, at the point nearest the intersection that gives you a view of traffic on the intersecting roadway.

 COLOR: Red and white, with red letters.

-MEANING: Slow down as you approach the intersection.
-Prepare to stop and yield the right-of-way to vehicles and pedestrians in or approaching the intersection.
+MEANING: Decrease speed as you reach the intersection.
+Prepare to stop and yield the right-of-way to vehicles and pedestrians in or heading toward the intersection.
 You must come to a full stop at a YIELD sign if traffic conditions require it.
 When you approach a YIELD sign, check carefully for traffic, and be prepared to stop.

 COLOR: White, with black and/or red letters or symbols.

-MEANING: These signs give information about rules for traffic direction, lane use, turning, speed, parking, and other special requirements.
+MEANING: These signs give information about rules for traffic direction, lane use, turns, speed, parking and other special requirements.

-Some regulation signs have a red circle with a slash over a symbol indicating that an action, such as a right turn, is not allowed, or that certain vehicles are restricted from the road.
-Rectangular white signs with black or red letters or symbols are clues to be alert for special rules.
+Some regulation signs have a red circle with a slash over a symbol indicating that an action, like a right turn, is not allowed or that some vehicles are restricted from the road.
+Rectangular white signs with black or red letters or symbols are indications to be alert for special rules.

 COLOR: Yellow, with black letters or symbols.

-MEANING: You are approaching an especially hazardous location or a place where there is a special rule, as shown in the sample signs.
-Sometimes a warning sign is combined with a rectangular yellow and black "recommended speed" sign.
-This means reduced speed is advised in that area.
+MEANING: You are approaching a hazardous location or a location where there is a special rule, as shown in the sample signs.
+Sometimes a warning sign is joined with a yellow and black "recommended speed" sign.
+This indicates reduced speed is advised in that area.

 COLOR: Yellow with black letters "RR" and "X" symbol.